davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vb/index.md

     - Now enable `enp0s3` (the top one).
 Verify that Firefox is still working.

   - You may have to do this every time Ubuntu starts up, so some people just leave it running in the background.

+- Next, there's been reported issues with keys "sticking" when you're typing, which is super irritating when you're programming.
+Let's either turn off the "Repeat Keys" setting, at least slow it down some.

+  - Go into `Settings` again.
+  - Scroll down until you see `Universal Access`.
+  - Click on `Repeat Keys` and either turn it off, or slow down the speed.
+(It's sort of a trial and error on everyone's machines to get it just right.)

+- While you're still in settings, you might try going into `Mouse and Touchpad`.
+Some people have suggested that the touchpad scrolling is "backwards."
+Turn off `Natural Scrolling` if this is the case for you.

 - Open up the Terminal.
 The terminal gives you a shell (most likely the Bourne Again Shell, or bash), which is a command-line environment to interact directly with the operating system (Ubuntu Linux, in our case).
 Recall the following useful shell commands (Note: in the following listing, parameters enclosed in diamond brackets `<...>` are required and those enclosed in square brackets `[...]` are optional).